Saturday, June 14, 2025

 • The breath moves through the diaphragm with ease, and the psoas responds to gravity without tension or slack.

-The person doesn’t have to “sit up straight” or hold themselves together.
+In plain terms: The person doesn’t have to “sit up straight” or hold themselves together.
 The spine organizes itself.
 The breath lands.
 The head feels like it’s supported from below, not suspended by the neck.

 Together, these create a structural state where: